-39.3 The evidence available on record, including oral and documentary evidence, statements of various persons recorded under Section 108 of the Customs Act, 1962, digital data extracted/retrieved from mobile phones, clearly establishes that Mrs. Priti Arya was actively involved in smuggling of gold and appears to be an abettor who aided the smuggling attempt through her position and connections.
+38.3 The evidence available on record, including oral and documentary evidence, statements of various persons recorded under Section 108 of the Customs Act, 1962, digital data extracted/retrieved from mobile phones, clearly establishes that Mrs. Priti Arya was actively involved in smuggling of gold and appears to be an abettor who aided the smuggling attempt through her position and connections.
 I find ample evidences which indicates that for her role in the said smuggling activities, she received monetary consideration from the syndicate.
-I find from the admission of Mrs. Husna Kazi (one among the 03 intercepted passengers) wherein she clearly admitted that Shri Mirza has asked her to pay Rs.
-35,000/- to a customs officer whose mobile number was 9427143288, which was ultimately found belonged to Mrs. Priti Arya, Superintendent, Surat Airport.
-Further, the said number 9427143288 was also in the mobile phone of Ms. Safa Abadur Rehman Sayer to whom the said number was provided by her husband by mentioning that she would help her in clearing from the Airport.
-I find that it was not a coincidence to have same number with the two different passengers at a single time and both were admitted their respective statement that the said number was given to them as the same was belong to some customs officer who would be helping them in their clearance at the Surat Airport.
+I find from the admission of Mrs. Husna Kazi wherein she clearly admitted that Shri Mirza has asked her to pay Rs.
+35,000/- to a customs officers whose mobile number was 9427143288, which is ultimately belonged to Mrs. Priti Arya, Superintendent, Surat Airport.
 It is evident that Mrs. Priti Arya knowingly and deliberately participated in the acts of smuggling of foreign-origin gold, motivated by financial gain.

-I also find from the chats exchanged between mobile number 9833007869 belonged to Shri Muzzamil and mobile number 9427143288 belong to Mrs. Priti Arya, in the late hours of 11.06.2024 and 13.06.2024, wherein she continuously asked about the incident and the proofs which were given or recovered from the intercepted passengers from whom gold in form of paste was recovered.
+I find from the chats held between mobile number 9833007869 belonged to Shri Muzzamil and mobile number 9427143288 belong to Mrs. Priti Arya, in the late hours of 11.06.2024 and 13.06.2024, wherein she continuously asked about the incident and the proofs which were given or recovered from the intercepted passengers from whom gold in form of paste was recovered.
 I find that she was continuously asked questions like "kya chat diya wo sab se pehle pata kar lo", "Aur kya proof diya sab" from Shri Muzzamil who was partner of Shri Mirza in the smuggling of gold.
-If she had no involvement with the said incident then why she was more anxious and worried that she was even not able to sleep.
+If she had no involvement with the said incident then why she was become more anxious and worried that she was unable to sleep.
 This further establishes a sustained and close nexus between her and the syndicate member.